GregoryMorse/GhidraDec/README.md

 GhidraDec: Ghidra decompiler plugin for Hex-Rays IDA (Interactive DisAssembler) Pro

+Only for Ghidra 10.x, as Ghidra 9.x has been due to some protocol changes.

 The plugin is compatible with the IDA 5/6/7.x versions.
-The plugin does NOT work with the freeware version of IDA 7.0.
+The plugin does NOT work with the freeware version of IDA 6/7.x.
 The plugin comes at both 32-bit and 64-bit address space variants (both are 64-bit binaries).
 I.e. it works in both `ida` and `ida64`.
 It can decompile any processor architecture which Ghidra and IDA both support.
 See the source or product information of these tools: https://github.com/NationalSecurityAgency/ghidra/tree/master/Ghidra/Processors